Rewatching Star Trek: The Next Generation after a 20-year break.

 The Enterprise visits a sexist planet run by women, where… well, that’s about it.

-There’s nothing particularly science-fictional about the plot, except that the Enterprise is tracking a space-freighter and looking for space-survivors who disappeared near this space-planet years ago.
+There’s nothing particularly science-fictional about the plot, except that the Enterprise is tracking a space-freighter and looking for space-survivors who disappeared years ago near this space-planet.

 There’s nothing strategic about the planet, and the B plot about the crew coming down with a virus that makes them sneezy and the C plot about a crisis in the Romulan Neutral Zone are only there to provide a deadline that ramps up the tension in the final act.

 When Riker goes native in a chest-bearing costume, a giggling Yar calls the costume “sexy.”
 With cool dignity, Riker replies that it is “comfortable.”
 Given that just a few episodes ago he was smoldering and pouting when Troi made plans to marry someone else, Riker seems to be taking very seriously his opportunity to diplomatically make out with the planet’s elected ruler (while insisting that he’s not an object).

-A supporting character is described as a dangerous rebel leader, but when he’s introduced, he’s all alone.
-We never actually see him doing any charismatic leading, so it’s hard to accept what the script requires us to believe about him.
-When we later see him in a final confrontation scene of sorts, we never really see a shot that establishes him as a member of the group survivors the Enterprise was tracking.
+A supporting character is described as a dangerous and charismatic rebel, but when he’s introduced, he’s all alone.
+We never actually see him doing any charismatic rebelling, so it’s hard to accept what the script requires us to believe about him.
+When we later see him in a final confrontation scene of sorts, we never really see a shot that establishes him as a member of the group of survivors the Enterprise was tracking.
 It’s as if the show was trying to save money so they didn’t have to pay any of his companions to utter lines, or even any featured extras to pose behind him.

 There were a few plot twists that I didn’t see coming, but nothing that Troi’s loosely-defined empathetic abilities could have seen through if it had been called for in a different script.